 Speech Night - Church Dress Hire

-A $70 refund will be given when the church dress is returned as per conditions on hire form.
-A late return may result in a late fee after Monday 20 November.
+There is a $100 deposit at time of hire with a $70 refund when the church dress is returned as per conditions on hire form.

 Shop Trading Hours